creativecreature/sturdyc/README.md

 func main() {
 	// Set a minimum and maximum refresh delay for the record.
 This is
 	// used to spread out the refreshes of our entries evenly over time.
-	// We don't want our outgoing requests graph to look like a comb. minRefreshDelay := time.Millisecond * 10
+	// We don't want our outgoing requests graph to look like a comb that
+    // sends a spike of refreshes every 30 ms. minRefreshDelay := time.Millisecond * 10
 	maxRefreshDelay := time.Millisecond * 30
 	// The base used for exponential backoff when retrying a refresh.
 Most of the